by Shawn Burke, Ph.D.

 Assuming Pw = 0.824 Pm,

-Consequently, the NECKRA Flatwater Points Series Women’s C1 handicap should be -8.9 minutes (8 minutes 54 seconds) per hour based on the analysis above.
-And what is the current handicap? -8 minutes per hour.
-Considering the machinations we went through to derive a handicap, the two numbers are pretty consistent, differing by approximately 10%.
+Consequently, the NECKRA Flatwater Points Series Women’s C1 grading should be -8.9 minutes (8 minutes 54 seconds) per hour based on the analysis above.
+And what is the current grading? -8 minutes per hour.
+Considering the machinations we went through to derive a grading, the two numbers are pretty consistent, differing by approximately 10%.

 - Note that I considered time-adjusted finishing positions in my analysis, as opposed to just the adjusted finishing times.
 I did this because the Points Series is scored based on finishing position.
 I have since checked my analysis using adjusted finishing times and my conclusions remain unchanged. ↑